 For avoiding vector data in client side and reducing problems of previous architectures, Medium Client is suggested.
 Withusing extensions in both client and server side, clients may have more functionally than Thin client architecture.
-In Figure 1.13these four components in interactive map are pictured as services, each with interfaces, which can be invoked
+In Figure 1.13these four components in interactive map are pictured as services, each with interfaces, which can be invoked by clients ofthat service

-Figure 1.13: Medium Client position in open GIS point of view by clients of that service
+Figure 1.13: Medium Client position in open GIS point of view